-C N42 10.635 W71 16.536

-- 0.0 Enter Walpole at Medfield/Walpole town line at High St. Proceed 200 yards on High Street and turn right onto path at power line.
+- C N42 10.635 W71 16.536 - 3.5 R. Enter Walpole at Medfield/Walpole town line at High St. Proceed 200 yards on High Street and turn right onto path at power line.

+OFR.
 Follow path uphill and downhill, then left onto a wooded trail that soon connects with the "old Indian trail."
-This long winding trail follows a high esker and parallels Mine Brook, which is sometimes visible from the trail - At trail's end leave the woods; turn left onto wide dirt road past water treatment plant. - 2.2 Turn right onto Leonard Rd and follow to the end; then enter the woods on path.
-Trail bears right, then left, to head south toward Robbins Rd - D N42 09.088 W71 15.271 - 3.2 Right on Robbins Rd; pass the Eleanor Johnson Middle School (parking) - 3.4 Left on Elm Street (Rte 27); go under RR bridge (CAUTION: narrow constrained underpass with heavy traffic), left on East St and continue straight. - 3.8 Cross Rte 1A (Main St).
+This long winding trail follows a high esker and parallels Mine Brook, which is - high esker and parallels Mine Brook, which is sometimes visible from the trail.
+At trail's end leave the woods; turn left onto wide dirt road past water treatment plant.
+Trail past water plant can be tricky to see and is narrow for bikes. - 5.7 R/OFR.
+Turn right onto Leonard Rd and follow to the end; then enter the woods on path.
+Trail bears right, then left, to head south toward Robbins Rd - D N42 09.088 W71 15.271 - 6.7 R. Right on Robbins Rd; pass the Eleanor Johnson Middle School (parking on weekends) - 6.9 R. Left on Elm Street (Rte.
+27); go under RR bridge - CAUTION: narrow constrained underpass with heavy traffic - left on East St and continue straight. - 7.3 R. Cross Rte.
+1A (Main St).
 Continue straight through the intersection for about 500 ft to Spring Brook Park and the BCT turns right (south) off the sidewalk.
 Covered picnic tables and a map kiosk are available.

 Continue through Spring Brook Park and cross School St. On the opposite side of the street is Memorial Pond.
 BCT trailhead markers are visible near the picnic tables.
 If you continue straight 400 ft the Carolyn Woodward Memorial Playground (parking & soda and juice machines) and Joe Morgan ball field.